andreas5588/openflights_dataset/README.md

 These are the tables in this model
 ![all tables and row counts](/doc/datamodel.png)

-### Browsable db documentation in folder /doc/dbdoc
+### Browsable db documentation in folder http://localhost:52773/csp/openflights/index.html

 In the folder /doc/dbdoc you will find a complete html based documentation of the data model.
 The documentation contains details about table and column names as well as data types and relationships.
-To use the documentation, simply open the file /doc/dbdoc/index.html with a webbroser: [See here](/doc/dbdoc/index.html)
+To use the documentation, simply open the file /doc/dbdoc/index.html with a webbroser.

+If the container is up and running then the documentation is available via the IRIS webserver: [http://localhost:52773/csp/openflights/index.html](http://localhost:52773/csp/openflights/index.html)

 This is a screenshot of the entry page